syncfusion-content/wpf-docs/wpf/installation-and-upgrade/Download.md

 ---
 layout: post
 title: Download Syncfusion WPF components
-description: how to download the trial or licensed version of Syncfusion WPF components
+description: This section provides information about how to download the trial or licensed version of Syncfusion WPF components
 platform: wpf
 control: Installation and Deployment
 documentation: ug

 ---

-# Download Installer
+# Download Essential Studio WPF

 You can download either Trial or Licensed version of WPF installer.